 Data mining is applied in numerous business areas, including operations, finance, sales and marketing, supply chain, and more.
 When done correctly, it offers a wealth of information that gives you a competitive edge by helping you develop better strategic decisions.

-What is Data Mining and Why Is It Important?
+What is Data Mining and the Importance of Data Mining

 Data Mining for Business Analytics